nardoz-dev/LiVeSe/docs/1stdelivery/concept.md

 ## Marco

->Marco is  district public amministrator of any city.
-His work is about managing urban lighting.
-Through our system he is able to see which areas are more enlightened than others.
-So Marco know which areas need to areas need to receive new light poles.
+>Marco is a district public amministrator of Rome, working in the branch of urban regeneration.
+Through our system he is able to understand which areas needs more focus and attention than others.
+So Marco decision to allocate new resources and services is supported by our system.

 ## Storyboard